ec-jrc/lisflood-model/2_01_stdLISFLOOD_overview/index.md

 ### Sub-grid variability

-Before going into detail with the individual hydrological processes, here first some explaination on a larger conceptual approach on how LISFLOOD is dealing with sub-grid variability in land cover and the consecutive influence on various processes.
+Before going into detail with the individual hydrological processes, here first some explanation on a larger conceptual approach on how LISFLOOD is dealing with sub-grid variability in land cover and the consecutive influence on various processes.

 #### Representation of land cover